Broadband.money partners with Nokia to enable speedy broadband grant applications

 Today, there are just over 2,700 ISPs in America, up 20% from 5 years ago.
 That roughs out to one ISP for every 50,000 homes.
 But greater than half of connected American households use one of two cable companies for internet service at home.
 And more Americans than ever access the internet through outdated copper connections, legacies of the cable and landline phone era, owned and operated by a shrinking pool of giant companies.

 Today, it’s easier than ever to start a local ISP.
 Equipment prices have fallen dramatically.
-Ingenious startups like Altheawork to enable anyone to become an ISP.
+Ingenious startups like Althea work to enable anyone to become an ISP.
 There’s even a thoughtful guide for starting your own ISP, emerging b2b solutions for small ISPs, powerful mapping tools for planning networks, and a flourishing community of WISPs(wireless internet service providers) working to connect folks using wireless technologies.
 Common is a personal favorite example here in the Bay Area.
-I expect they’ll be very big someday, and that their ascent will set a good example, and that they’ll keep incumbents on their toes wherever they decide to go.
+I expect they’ll be very big someday and that their ascent will set a good example that will keep incumbents on their toes wherever they decide to go.

 Today, incumbent telecom ISPs hold the distinction of having the lowest Net Promoter Scores of any kind of business.
 Even lower than banks.
 Yet people still choose the incumbent, for many perfectly sensible reasons.
 Many do so because that is the only choice they know.
 Others do so out of desire to access television.
 Others still are lured away from local providers by introductory offers, even when the local ISP offers measurably better service, which is very often the case.